Mocbuilder/DK2_Utilities/README.md

 # DK2 Utilities
 DK2 Utilities is a collection of tools for Door Kickers 2.
 In the current version v1.0 there are two features, with more to be added in future updates.
+Your AntiVirus might give you a false-positive after downloading.

 # Installation
 There are 2 ways that you can use DK2 Utilities.
 Regardless of which way you choose, it always needs to be run as administrator.